paskalito/hotfolder/README.md

 then you go up again
 cd ..

-# what is that usefull for
+# what is it usefull for

 For anything thats easy to automate requires input files and you expect and outputfile at the end

 examples
 -Image Coversion (ImageMagick)
--Audio Conversion (???)
+-Audio Conversion (ffmpeg)
 -Panorama Stitching (Panotools)

 I will uplaod all the functions for the usecases i have and develop.
+You are Welcome to add yours.